benediktstroebl/agent-eval/README.md

 cd ./programming
 ./run_lats_humaneval.sh [model] [nr_int_tests]
 ```
 **Note:** We learned from correspondence with the original authors, that the number of internal test cases was set to 6 for GPT-3.5 and 4 for GPT-4, respectively.
-For more details, refer to the blog post.
+The blog post has more details.

 ### To run Reflexion agents